anthonyabhilashp/AiTeam/.github/instructions/Instructions.instructions.md

 then tasks should be created and code should be geenrated this was my vision, unfortunately previous model that worked on this claude model messed up somethings and now i am int his state, as i said we want an enterprise product to be built., and also i want to make use of proven ;ibraries instead of reinventing wheel again.

+i have built auth-service and gateway-service
+Leverage them and build all other services going forward, in same pettern. make and docker compose file shuld be updated similarly.

 This is my requirement: